openshift/enhancements/windows-containers/cluster-logging-windows-worker-nodes.md

 * Download fluentd binary for Windows from a known location and transfers it to the Windows node
 * Configure the container runtime to use fluentd as the logging driver
-* Configure fluentd to communicate with elastic search data store in a format similar to logs emitted from linux worker nodes
+* Configure fluentd to communicate with elasticsearch data store in the same format as logs emitted from linux worker nodes

 The inputs to this playbook

-* The ip address, port, certificate to connect the elastic search service
+* The ip address, port, certificate to connect the elasticsearch service
 * URL from which fluentd Windows binary can be downloaded from

 We can get the ipaddress and other details from various pods and secrets present in the OpenShift cluster, once the cluster logging operator has been deployed.
+If the certificates change, cluster admin should run the ansible playbook again.

+Kubelet on Windows nodes logs to a file.
+So, we also need to configure fluentd's record transformer to ensure that logs collected from the kubelet log file are in format understandable to elasticsearch

 ### Justification